 Spring has sprung!
 And with the new season, we always find a new slew of design trends.
 At Homepolish, we frankly don’t LOVE the idea of trends… we prefer to think of home design as something that is longer lasting.
 But we can’t deny that there are design decisions that become more popular over time.
 We had our team weigh in on the latest.

 From food to fashion and home design, there’s no denying a shift from the big-box and “disposable” toward the unique and individual.
-“In a world inundated with mass consumption, there’s something nice about owning pieces that are one-of-a-kind and visibly handmade,” says designer Ariel Feldman.
+“In a world inundated with mass consumption, there’s something nice about owning pieces that are one-of-a-kind and visibly handmade,” says designer Ariel Okin.

 Homepolish design clients (and retail shoppers, too) are now eschewing cookie-cutter furniture and décor for artisanal, handcrafted pieces showing evidence of a maker’s hand and personal style.
 “Seeing the personality or artistic eye of the maker via ‘flaws’ inherent in all handmade pieces tells a story, and imbues handmade items with a richness and texture often lacking in mass-produced items,” says designer.